veggiespam/ImageLocationScanner/README.md

 	  what ever MetaData Extractor finds.
 	* Donate any new test images to MetaData Extractor project for better cataloging.
+* XMP scanner support was removed from MDE as processing [was not reliable](https://github.com/drewnoakes/metadata-extractor/commit/5b07a49f7b3d90c43a36a79dc4f6474845e1ebc7).
+Since some drones embedded GPS information tags via XMP, it would be good to add support back once MDE adds it.
+There is an XMP tag for TAG_CAMERA_SERIAL_NUMBER too.
 * There is much repeated code.
 It would be better to use function pointers.
 String of subtype, Class type, int[] of TAGS.
 One of these days, I'll do that.